dr-leo/pandaSDMX/doc/index.rst

-such as statistics offices, central banks, and international organisations. pandaSDMX exposes datasets and related structural metadata including dataflows, code-lists, and datastructure definitions as pandas Series or multi-indexed DataFrames.
+such as statistics offices, central banks, and international organisations. pandaSDMX exposes datasets and related structural metadata including dataflows, code-lists, and datastructure definitions as `pandas <http://pandas.pydata.org>`_ Series or multi-indexed DataFrames. `Odo <http://odo.readthedocs.io/>`_ is supported as well.

-As of May 2017, pandaSDMX has built-in support for the following agencies (others may be
+As of May 2017, pandaSDMX ships with built-in support for the following agencies (others may be
 configured by the user):

 * `Australian Bureau of Statistics (ABS) <http://www.abs.gov.au/>`_